Dr. Pauline Lysak

 Mark and Dr. Lysak

 Dr. Lysak sees patients for an initial consultation and often a small number of followup visits to address short-term concerns.
-A report is sent to the referring physician with treatment recommendations.
+Recommendations are sent to the referring clinician.

-She may continue to follow some patients to implement a specific treatment plan consisting primarily of medication management and group psychotherapy.
+She may continue to follow some patients to implement a specific treatment plan, primarily medication management and group psychotherapy.
 This is regularly reviewed.

 Patients are expected to also see a counsellor or psychologist if they need extensive individual psychotherapy.
-Ongoing coordination with a primary care physician is required.
+Ongoing coordination with primary care is required.

 Her practice of psychiatry relies on a broad knowledge of organic medical conditions (e.g. vitamin deficiencies, effects of other illnesses and medications used to treat them).
 She draws upon a wide range of psychopharmalogical and psychotherapeutic treatments when working together with her patients.